NILAB-UvA/bidsify/README.rst

 - Standard (spin-echo) DWI scans
 - "Pepolar" (gradient-echo) EPI scans (also called "topup")
 - B0-based fieldmap scans (1 phase-difference + 1 magnitude image)
-- T1-weighted (FFE) and T2-weighted scans
+- T1-weighted and T2-weighted scans

 ``bidsify`` can handle both PAR/REC and DICOM files.
 Moreover, in the future we want to enable processing of: